STEPCRAFT Assembly Questions

 We find that many customers who you are reading about either do not have the skill set to understand basic assembly terminology or are skipping steps in the assembly process.
 Many times a quick call to our support team has the customer up and running quickly.

 There are no special tools or skills required to assemble a STEPCRAFT kit, but if you are the type of person who “skims” through manuals and are not detail oriented when assembling something, then you might have the same issues that some people post about.
 While it is not a hard build, there are a few items that you must pay attention to due to the precise nature of the machine.

 If you take your time and follow the steps in the videos and manual, you will not have any problems building your STEPCRAFT CNC.

 On average it takes between 8-10 hours depending on your skill level.
 The kits are not hard to assemble and there are no special tools required.
 We also have an online video training course that walks you though every step of the assembly process.

 Yes, ALL Machines and most attachments come with a printed manual.
 Some newer products or smaller attachments might only come with a PDF manual which you can download by clicking the “DOWNLOADS” tab from the product page on the website www.stepcraft.us.

-Yes, you can buy the machine fully assembled, tested and crated.
-There is an additional charge depending on the machine which ranges from $399 to $499.
-Since the machine is crated, the 420, 600 and 840 must be shipped via a freight company which will incur an additional cost over shipping a kit via UPS.
-The 300 can ship in a crate via UPS which, on average, costs about 25% more because of the additional weight.
+Yes, you c an buy the machine fully assembled, tested and crated.
+There is an additional charge of $499.
+Since the machine is crated, all size D-Series machines must be shipped via a freight company which will incur an additional cost over shipping a KIT via UPS.